 Rasdhoo is truly famous for its diving.
 It’s said, this area is one of the best in the Maldives.
-Seven (!) diving centres (nowhere else in the Maldives you can find so many centres on one island) offer to take a short training course and dive with an instructor.
+Seven (!) diving centers (nowhere else in the Maldives you can find so many centers on one island) offer to take a short training course and dive with an instructor.
 A great advantage of Rasdhoo is easy to access dive spots even for beginners.
 Even diving in 8 m depth will open you a new underwater world!

 I made my first dive in 2015 near Kuramathi Resort.
 At that time I was wearing glasses but has dived with contact lenses.
 After that, I decided that if I return to the Maldives, I will do a LASIK correction and take the course.
 Just next year it happened.
 Now I have Rescue Scuba Diver certification, just only one step for a divemaster!

 For certified divers, 17 spots are available.
 The most popular among them:

 Madivaru Corner, one of the most famous dive spot in Maldives due to its excellent reef, a large number of fish (barracuda, batfish, Napoleon, etc.), sharks and stingrays.
 Every time you can see something new.

 Caves.
 The farthest point from Rasdhoo.
 Drift dive with many caves at different depths.
 It features a wide variety of soft and hard corals.
 You can see a lot of lobsters!

 Hammerhead point.
 One of the few places in the Maldives where you can see hammerhead sharks.
 Morning dive that starts at 6:00.
 Chance to see sharks 50/50.
 I tried several times – not lucky.